 ESENER provides much-needed data to policy-makers and researchers at national and European level.
 There is no other EU-level information source on how OSH is managed in businesses.
 ESENER plays a key role in helping EU-OSHA to provide cross-nationally comparable information that can contribute to OSH policy-making.

 - Alternative Title

 - Geographical Coverage

-- Poland, Portugal, Romania, Slovakia, Latvia, Malta, Netherlands, Norway, Slovenia, Sweden, Belgium, Austria, Switzerland, Bulgaria, Czech Republic, Cyprus, Denmark, Germany, Estonia, Spain, France, Finland, Greece, United Kingdom, Hungary, Croatia, Italy, Ireland, Luxembourg, Lithuania, Turkey
+- Poland, Portugal, Romania, Slovakia, Latvia, Malta, Netherlands, Norway, Slovenia, Sweden, Belgium, Austria, Switzerland, Bulgaria, Czechia, Cyprus, Denmark, Germany, Estonia, Spain, France, Finland, Greece, United Kingdom, Hungary, Croatia, Italy, Ireland, Luxembourg, Lithuania, Turkey

 - Slovenian, Spanish, Swedish, Czech, Bulgarian, German, Danish, English, Greek, Finnish, Estonian, Croatian, French, Italian, Hungarian, Lithuanian, Latvian, Dutch, Maltese, Portuguese, Polish, Slovak, Romanian

 European Agency for Safety and Health at Work

 12 Santiago de Compostela, (Edificio Miribilla), 5th Floor, E-48003 Bilbao, SPAIN,